akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 when creating an `ActorSystem` in Typed you give it a `Behavior` that will be used as the top level actor, also known as the user guardian.

-Additional actors for an application can be created from the user guardian alongside performing the initialization of Akka components such as Cluster Sharding.
+Additional actors for an application are created from the user guardian alongside performing the initialization of Akka components such as Cluster Sharding.
 In contrast, in a classic `ActorSystem`, such initialization is typically performed from the "outside".